St Edmund's

 HOW DO I APPLY?

-Scholarship Examinations, scheduled for w/c Monday 22 January 2024, will take place at St Edmund’s School.
+Scholarship Examinations, scheduled for Saturday 8 March 2025, will take place at St Edmund’s School.
 Lunch will be provided for candidates.

 EDMUNDS113